benhsz/parless/steps-to-implement.md

 # Step 3

 Make parentheses that satisfy the right conditions appear as ` ` (blank).
-Those conditions would be: if it starts at the very beginning of a line and (b) is __not__ part of a 'list-like format' and (c) is __not__ preceded by another character, such as `'`, another `(`.
+If these conditions are not satisfied, `()` will remain as `()`.

+For expressions formatted on a single-line, the conditions are:
+1. `(` is the first character on the line
+2. `)` is the last character on the line

+For expressions formatted on more than one line, the conditions are:
+1. `(` is the first character on the line
+2. Expressions within it are indented
+3. `(` is __not__ formatted below another `(` belonging to a 'list-like format'

-For the code below that would be the ones that start `define` and `if`, but not `*` because it doesn't satisfy (b).
+For the code below that would be the ones that start `(define` and `(if`, but not `(*` because it doesn't satisfy (b).

     (define (factorial n)
       (if (zero? n)
           1
           (* n (factorial (sub1 n)))))

-Closing parentheses that pile-up at the end should also be made blank.
+Any closing parentheses after the last expression should also be made blank.
-For the above example that would be all the closing parentheses after `(sub1 n)`
+For the above example that would be all closing parentheses after `(sub1 n)`.

-If selected, these parentheses would no longer be faded-out, including their counterparts.
-For example if the very first opening parenthesis is selected from the above code, it would also cause the very last closing parenthesis to be no longer blank as well.

 # Step 4

-If a cursor is present on a line (either text cursor or mouse cursor), the parentheses made blank in step 3 should re-appear on that line.
+If a cursor is present on a line (either text cursor or mouse cursor), the parentheses made blank in step 3 should re-appear, slightly faded-out, on that line.

 So without a cursor anywhere you should see this: